 Trigger Warning: This story contains references to mental health and suicide and may be triggering to some readers.

-A few weeks later, Kim met with a lawyer in Los Angeles.
-They began working together to file a wrongful death/failure to warn lawsuit in federal court.
-Kim started making regular trips to Washington, D.C., sitting in on hearings and learning more about drug laws.
-She met other individuals and organizations advocating for patient and drug safety.
+She worked with an attorney to file a wrongful death lawsuit in federal court.
+She sat in on hearings in Washington, D.C., and learned about drug laws.
 She became the voice of the voiceless, speaking out for Woody and others who’d lost their lives as unwitting drug company test subjects.
 She launched Woody Matters, an organization dedicated to educating consumers, advocating for patients and families, and influencing drug safety reform.

 In 2004, the FDA finally issued a BBW regarding the increased risk of suicidality in children using antidepressants.
 Two years later, the warning was extended to include teens and young adults.
 Meanwhile, Kim’s legal team gained access to reams of sealed documents from the makers of Zoloft confirming they knew about the suicide risk and kept it secret.
 The case was settled out of court.
-As Kim saw the inner workings of the American health care system, she realized the extent of its brokenness.
+And as Kim saw the inner workings of the American health care system, she realized the extent of its brokenness.
 It fueled her to keep fighting for change.
-To this day, she continues to work on getting the BBWs on antidepressants extended to include all ages.

 PC: Woody Matters